TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Page/Index.rst

          (array of strings)

    Description
-         ExtJS specific, adds settings to the page.
+         Adds settings to the page as inline javascript, which is accessible within the variable :js:`TYPO3.settings`.

    Example
          ::